lammps/lammps/doc/src/Howto_viscosity.rst

-A cosine-shaped periodic acceleration is added to the system via the :doc:`fix accelerate/cos <fix_accelerate_cos>` command, and the :doc:`compute viscosity/cos<compute_viscosity_cos>` command is used to monitor the generated velocity profile and remove the velocity bias before thermostating.
+A cosine-shaped periodic acceleration is added to the system via the :doc:`fix accelerate/cos <fix_accelerate_cos>` command, and the :doc:`compute viscosity/cos<compute_viscosity_cos>` command is used to monitor the generated velocity profile and remove the velocity bias before thermostatting.

 .. note::